 10. General specifications

 10.1.
-VASs shall be designed and built in such a way that they, in the event of intrusion into or interference with a vehicle, provide a warning signal, and may include an immobilizer.
+ASs shall be designed and built in such a way that they, in the event of intrusion into or interference with a vehicle, provide a warning signal, and may include an immobilizer.

 The warning signal shall be audible and in addition may include optical warning devices, or be a radio alarm, or any combination of the above.